yusufshaidu/Twist_layers/README.md

 I implement a code for a generate twisted case following the report in https://arxiv.org/pdf/2104.09591

-- Note: This code is slower because of the $N^8$ scaling to generate the 8 indices for the moire supercell.
+- Note: This code is slower because of the $N^8$ scaling to generate the 8 indices for the moire supercell [this has been reduced to $N^4$: Please watch out!!!!!].
 We have implemented two parallelization scheme namely: (1) using numba and (2) writing a c++ inerface and employing openmpi pragma

 On my computer, numba is twice faster than the cpp code.